Maharishi1313/little_proc/README.md

 ## Hazard Management and Branching

 *   **Data Hazards:** Operand forwarding is implemented from later pipeline stages (EX, WB) to earlier stages (ID1/EX) to reduce stalls caused by data dependencies.
-*   **Control Hazards (Branches):** The current version employs a simple branch handling strategy:
+*   **Control Hazards (Branches):**
-    *   Branches are predicted as "not taken."
-    *   If a branch is actually taken, the pipeline is flushed, and fetching resumes from the correct branch target address.
-This incurs a performance penalty.
+    *   2-bit dynamic branch predictor based on hysteresis counter.
+    *   Initially, every branch is predicted not to be taken, and as the code executes, the predictor gets trained.
+    *   It takes two mispredictions to change the decision of the branch predictor.
+    *   Trained predictor costs zero branch penalty.

 ## Simulation and Verification Workflow